Against a Penal Substitute:

 ...God left (Hezekiah), to try him, that he might know all that was in his heart.
 2 Chron 32:31 Also, reason was withheld from Nebuchadnezzar.
 Dan 4:36

-Has PSAT been the most likely interpretation of any verse I gave so far?
+Has a PS been the most likely interpretation of any verse I gave so far?
 Consider that, as we continue peeling away atonement verses from PS, one by one.

 Why'd He die?